ph4r05/booltest/README.md

 ## The engine

-Booltest does the heavy lifting with the native python extension [bitarray_ph4](https://github.com/ph4r05/bitarray)
+BoolTest does the heavy lifting with the native python extension [bitarray_ph4](https://github.com/ph4r05/bitarray)

 Bitarray operations are performed effectively using fast operations implemented in C.